gocodebox/lifterlms/.wordpress-org/readme/description.md

 # **What Others Are Saying About the LMS**

-> _“**WP101.com serves more than 30,000 members**, so it’s no small challenge to migrate to a new membership plugin. **We spent more than a year carefully evaluating dozens of LMS and membership plugins before we finally discovered LifterLMS.
+> _“**WP101.com serves more than 30,000 members**, so it’s no small challenge to migrate to a new membership plugin. **We spent more than a year carefully evaluating dozens of LMS and membership plugins before we finally discovered LifterLMS (a membership plugin and LMS plugin combiined into one).
 It was the only plugin that checked all the boxes for our needs.** And the LifterLMS team also shares our passion for creating better online learning experiences.
 In particular, we deeply resonate with their goal of restoring the human touch to online learning—something that is absent from most online courses today.”_

 > _**Shawn Hesketh**, Owner, WP101_